Shigehiro/Linux_tips_2023/Podman_run_ssh_systemd_enabled_containers/Podman_run_ssh_enabled_containers.md

 ```text
 # podman container run -it -d --privileged --cap-add AUDIT_WRITE -v /sys/fs/cgroup:/sys/fs/cgroup:ro -v $(mktemp -d):/run cent7-systemd-ssh:latest
 ```

+You will notice systemd,rsyslog,sshd are not running.
+If you would like to run CentOS7 image with systemd,rsyslog,sshd, [use cgroup v1](#centos7-container-enable-systemd-rsyslog-sshd-cgroup-v1)

 ### CentOS Stream9 container (enable systemd, rsyslog, sshd), cgroup v2
 ---